Tech firms offer tools ahead of poll

 As well as connecting people to authoritative and quality information, YouTube removes content that violates its standards in a timely manner with the help of machine learning and trained content reviewers.
 Its goal is to maintain a balance between protecting the community from harm and enabling a diversity of viewpoints to thrive on YouTube, said Ms Mukpim.

-In the fourth quarter of 2022, content that violated guidelines comprised 0.09-0.11% of views on YouTube.
+In the fourth quarter of 2022, content that violated guidelines comprised 0.09% to 0.11% of views on YouTube.
 More than 5.6 million videos and 6.4 million channels were removed for violating YouTube's Community Guidelines.
 Of these, more than 69,000 videos from Thailand were removed.

 In related news, LINE Thailand recommends political parties and candidates use its verified Official Accounts (OA) to communicate with the electorate.